 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-Embassy of the Federal Democratic Republic of Ethiopia for the most up-to-date information.
+Embassy of the Federal Democratic Republic of Ethiopia for up-to-date information.

-In March 2017, the US government announced new restrictions on carrying electronic devices for passengers travelling from or through Ethiopia to the US.
-See the US Department of Homeland Security website for further details.
+There are restrictions on carrying electronic devices for passengers travelling from or through Ethiopia to the United States.

 Safety and security